arturogalan/easy-practice/README.md

 - The navbar at the top has a min-width to just maintain the look, if the page is going to be responsive in mobiles etc a more precise styling should be done (with tailwind selectors md: sm: etc to collapse menu in smaller screens with media queries, and with the help of an appearance design describing how that collapsed status should be).
 - Didn't find the colors for other payments statuses in the example, so I selected a darker blue for Paid and red for Failed ones.
 - The dates months are not capitalized cause is the standard format retrieved by Intl.DateTimeFormat('da-DK').
 If we want them capitalized then a more customized format of the date should be done.
-- As the results JSON is 'small' there is no bounce in the search or other things to ensure fast results.
+- As the results JSON is 'small' there is no debounce in the search or other mechanisms to ensure responsiveness.
 If the tables can have thousands of rows, the search in the table can be optimized.
-- Just imported the JSON in the vue component for testing purposes, a state management and an API services layer should be added when calling to real endpoints.
+- Just imported the JSON in the vue component for testing purposes, a state management and an API services layer should be added when calling to real endpoints to retrieve the results.
 - Also an Accessible Rich Internet Applications (ARIA) tags of the html more important elements should be done for proper accesibility.
 - Formatted with prettier.
 Any other tool or presets can be applied to format code.